cloud-gov/cg-workshop/02-slides-lab.md

 Instances are distributed across multiple cells
 Router distributes traffic across instances

-^ If you look at the labs04-app/Gemfile you'll see a lot of dependencies that the buildpack handles.
+^A couple points about how CF pulls things together  <br>If you look at the labs04-app/Gemfile you'll see a lot of dependencies that the buildpack handles.
+Buildpacks can be used so there are no online dependencies in your application push.  <br>The apps run in container instances that can be migrated between cells for resource management and uptime.

 ---